shaddow99/pdsnd_github/README.md

 -> **Question** about the dataset
 -> **Answer** in the form of a R script
--> **Interpretation** that describes the results of the precedent R script
+-> **Interpretation** that describes the results of the precedent R script In this project you will have to install and import the **ggplot2** library

 ### Credits
 How to calculate the mode of a dataset: https://www.tutorialspoint.com/r/r_mean_median_mode.htm